 - 1/2 cup crumbled feta

-- Peel tomatoes and finely cut them with a knife.
+- Peel tomatoes and finely cut them into small pieces.

 - Put tomatoes and olive oil in a skillet or non-stick pan and saute.

 - Keep mixing until all juices have evaporated and become a dense sauce.